Full disclosure: This post contains affiliate links. ?

-Japanese for Kids: 17 Helpful Online Resources
+Japanese for Kids: Resources and Family Activities

 Are you trying to raise a bilingual (or maybe even multilingual!) baby?
 Teaching your child Japanese is a great choice!